 - No extra coding or customization needed

-Want to learn more?
+Want a little more membership site advice or some WordPress tips and tricks?
 Our quick start WordPress guide gives you step-by-step instructions for creating a basic site and installing the Memberful plugin.
 Don’t forget to set up a payment platform!

 Once you have a basic website up and connected to your Memberful account, it’s time to attract an audience.
 The quickest way to start capturing your audience’s contact information is through a landing page.
 Instead of selling something outright, landing pages draw visitors in with a teaser or a free offer, such as downloadable content.
 Landing pages have two objectives: creating an email list and introducing your brand.